Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A Public Land Use Zone (PLUZ) is an area of public land to which legislative controls apply under authority of the Public Lands Administration Regulation (187/2011) to assist in the management of recreational land uses.

 - A PLUZ is created for a specific land base and the unique conditions that exist within that land base.

 - A PLUZ is established to better manage recreation that occurs in a specific area.

-- PLUZ conditions are designed primarily to protect areas containing sensitive resources and managing conflict between recreation and other activities like industrial and commercial land uses.
+- Rules and regulations for a PLUZ are designed to protect areas containing sensitive resources and manage recreation.

 - PLUZs are not designated as parks or protected areas.

 Kananaskis Conservation Pass required

 A Kananaskis Conservation Pass is required to access Kananaskis Country and the Bow Valley Corridor with your vehicle.
 For more information, see:

 A Public Lands Camping Pass is required to random camp on public land along the eastern slopes of the Rocky Mountains.